arpitjainnn14/HotelBliss/README.md

 Users can opt for a spa package in addition to their hotel booking.

 Generates a confirmation message for the hotel and spa booking

+# Note: This project is solely created for practicing Object-Oriented Programming (OOP) concepts.